isabella232/handnot2.github.io/_posts/2017-12-10-shibboleth-dev-setup.md

 ```

 > This command shows a sequence of prompts expecting input. **Simply accept**
-> the defaults recommended within square backets with Enter/Return key.
+> the defaults recommended within square brackets with Enter/Return key.
 > When prompted, enter passwords for "backchannel" and "cookie encryption".
 > **Make sure to note down the backchannel PKCS12 password.**